FlockOfBirds/listview-sort/README.md

 ### Data source configuration

 ![Data source](/assets/Datasource.png)
- - On the `List view entity` option of the `Data source` tab, browse and select the "entity" property of the list widget you want to sort.
+ - On the `List view with entity` option of the `Data source` tab, browse and select the "entity" property of the list widget you want to sort.
  This `entity` must be the one used on the list view.